C. V. Raman: Career

 Raman's appointment as the Palit Professor was strongly objected to by some members of the Senate of the University of Calcutta, especially foreign members, as he had no PhD and had never studied abroad.
-As a kind of rebuttal, Asutosh Mukherjee arranged for an honorary DSc which the University of Calcutta conferred Raman in 1921.
+As a kind of rebuttal, Ashutosh Mukherjee arranged for an honorary DSc which the University of Calcutta conferred Raman in 1921.
 The same year he visited Oxford to deliver a lecture at the Congress of Universities of the British Empire.
 He had earned quite a reputation by then, and his hosts were Nobel laureates J. J. Thomson and Lord Rutherford.
-Upon his election as Fellow of the Royal Society in 1924, Mukherjee asked him of his future plans, which he replied, saying, "The Nobel Prize of course."
+Upon his election as Fellow of the Royal Society in 1924, Mukherjee asked him of his future plans, which he replied, saying, "The Nobel Prize of course".
 In 1926, he established the Indian Journal of Physics and acted as the first editor.
 The second volume of the journal published his famous article "A new radiation", reporting the discovery of the Raman effect.

 Raman was succeeded by Debendra Mohan Bose as the Palit Professor in 1932.
 Following his appointment as Director of the Indian Institute of Science (IISc) in Bangalore, he left Calcutta in 1933.
 Maharaja Krishnaraja Wadiyar IV, the King of Mysore, Jamsetji Tata and Nawab Sir Mir Osman Ali Khan, the Nizam of Hyderabad, had contributed the lands and funds for the Indian Institute of Science in Bangalore.
 The Viceroy of India, Lord Minto approved the establishment in 1909, and the British government appointed its first director, Morris Travers.
 Raman became the fourth director and the first Indian director.
 During his tenure at IISc, he recruited G. N. Ramachandran, who later went on to become a distinguished X-ray crystallographer.
 He founded the Indian Academy of Sciences in 1934 and started publishing the academy's journal Proceedings of the Indian Academy of Sciences (later split up into Proceedings - Mathematical Sciences, Journal of Chemical Sciences, and Journal of Earth System Science).
 Around that time the Calcutta Physical Society was established, the concept of which he had initiated early in 1917.

 With his former student Panchapakesa Krishnamurti, Raman started a company called Travancore Chemical and Manufacturing Co.
 Ltd. in 1943.
 The company, renamed as TCM Limited in 1996, was one of the first organic and inorganic chemical manufacturers in India.
 In 1947, Raman was appointed the first National Professor by the new government of independent India.